 Working with family and friends is difficult.
-Working with a spouse in even more difficult.
-The personal relationship is often sacrificed to the business.
-But if you make some decisions and put things in writing before you begin, the chances of the marriage self-destructing are less.
+Working with a spouse is even more complicated because you don't want to sacrifice your relationship to the demands of the business.
+But if you make some decisions and put things in writing before you begin, the chances are better for both your marriage and your business to succeed.

 Before You Start Into Business With Your Spouse

 - What business legal type will you use?